raycharius/slack-block-builder/README.md

 `expandButtonText` – Used to pass in custom text for the button that expands an item.

 `collapseButtonText` – Used to pass in custom text for the button that collapses an expanded item.

-Be sure to check out the full documentation on the *Block Builder* doc site.

 ```javascript
 import { Modal, Blocks, Accordion } from 'slack-block-builder';